Singulair (montelukast) is a leukotriene modifier. Singulair is approved for:1

 All the leukotriene modifiers, including Singulair, can cause changes in mood or behavior.2,3

 The most common side effects of Singulair are flu or flu-like symptoms, such as fever, headache, sore throat, cough, or runny nose.2 Other side effects include infection (upper respiratory, sinus, or ear), stomach pain, and diarrhea.
+This is not an exhaustive list of side effects.

 A rare and serious side effect of Singulair is an increase in eosinophils (white blood cells) and inflamed blood vessels.2 This side effect is more likely if you have been taking oral steroids and are stopping or reducing the dose.
 Tell your health care provider if you get a pins and needles feeling, flu-like illness, rash, or severe sinus inflammation.